lschierer/RUT/packages/luke/Politics_And_Law/Voting_to_Minimize_Harm_in_2016.md

 ---

-title: Voting to Minimize Harm in 2016
+title: "Voting to Minimize Harm in 2016"
 date:
 layout: rut
 ---